Bobcat kittens adorably steal golf balls from a Colorado course in these must-see photos

 We asked management at Arrowhead if such a sighting is common on the course grounds, and learned a little more about the wildlife that calls the course home.

-In addition to a “healthy” bobcat population that includes two dens and at least nine cats, Arrowhead and the surrounding area is home to two mountain lions, and a bear and her two cubs, in addition to the requisite population of Colorado regulars like deer and foxes.
+In addition to a “healthy” bobcat population that includes two dens and at least nine cats, Arrowhead and the surrounding area is home to two mountain lions, and a bear and her two cubs, in addition to the requisite population of Colorado regulars like deer and foxes, Arrowhead assistant GM Kenny Windey wrote in an email.

 “All these animals are wild and we do not go out of our way to bother them.
 This is their home and we are fortunate to share it with them,” he said.
 “The interaction with golfers is random and we try to communicate to our guests to let them be and keep a safe distance.”